RTEMS/rtems-docs/c_user/signal_manager.rst

 A signal set is posted when it is directed (or sent) to a task.
-A pending signal is a signal that has been sent to a task with a valid ASR, but has not been processed by that task’s ASR.
+A pending signal is a signal that has been sent to a task with a valid ASR, but has not been processed by that task's ASR.

 A Comparison of ASRs and ISRs
 -----------------------------